Volition (company): FreeSpace and Summoner, THQ acquisition (1997–2000)

 Following the split, Volition and Outrage signed with Interplay for two further projects each.
 Their first project under the new name was Descent: FreeSpace – The Great War (or simply FreeSpace), a game that was set to improve on the concepts of games like Star Wars: X-Wing and Star Wars: TIE Fighter.
 During the development of FreeSpace, the Volition team doubled in size, adding about five or six people to the studio.
 During this time many team members were allocated to training the new employees.
 Meanwhile, Kulas, as the sole manager of the company, had to divide his time between programming and managing the business; consequently, should any business matter come up, his portion of the programming work stood still.
 FreeSpace was the last Volition game Kulas would significantly do programming work on.
 Following the release of FreeSpace, Volition began work on four projects—FreeSpace 2, Descent 4, Tube Racer and Summoner.
 The first, FreeSpace 2, was developed within a year.
 When the game's development had about three months to go, Interplay, who had recently become a public company, urged Volition to complete the game within a month.
 While the game was completed within the month, Interplay did not adjust their advertisement strategy.
 As a result, the game sold poorly and was only marginally profitable.
-Tube Racers was canceled about six to nine months in development.
+Tube Racer was canceled about six to nine months in development.